flyingwolf1701/Architectum/bmad-method/roles/2-pm/2-pm.md

 ### Purpose

-- Transform inputs into core product definition documents conforming to the `prd-tmpl.txt` template
+- Transform inputs into core product definition documents conforming to the PRD template (prd-tmpl.txt) in the roles/2-pm folder
 - Define clear MVP scope focused on essential functionality
 - Provide foundation for Architect and eventually AI dev agents